hyosung11/Launch-School/Courses/journal.md

 08:43 Alex did well in the study session this morning, but the first solution doesn't work on all Codewars test cases.

 12:55 Get ready for the ChurnZero interview.

+15:39 After the ChurnZero interview before study session with Allison.